 The Padilla Bay Site Profile provides an overview of the existing state of knowledge about the ecology of Padilla Bay through a review of the literature.

-Evaluations of our school field trip program for upper elementary students were completed in 2010 and 2011.
+Evaluations of our school field trip program and teacher education for upper elementary students were completed in 2010 and 2011.

 The Market Analysis Report (PDF, 3.9 MB) describes the results of a survey conducted in 2011 of organizations in this region that provide similar educational services.